Relevant Cost of Material

 Example of relevant cost of material

 Company A is considering a new order which requires 50,000 units of product X, which sale at $ 200 per unit.
-Based on the production manager, we have the following information:
+Based on the production manager, Prodcut X require 3 materials to produce with the following detail:

 |Material 1||Material 2||Material 3|